med7at69/IEC104-RTU-Simulator/readme.md

 	c.
 Any number of RTUs or systems to be simulated by the program.

 2-	IOA database file (for example iodata.csv): It is a comma separated values file format or “.csv” which should be in folder “data”.
 Folder “Data” should be in the same folder where the program starts in.
 In the file you can define the IOA signals such that SPI, DPI, NVA, SVA, FLT, SCO, DCO, RCO.
 Each RTU may have separated IOA data file or multiple RTUs can share the same IOA signals data file.
 In the IOA database file, IO signals are indexed and grouped by index numbers.
 You can send IO signals from all RTUs to the connected SCADA master stations at once by using index numbers.
-For monitoring IO (SPI, DPI, AMI) a filter conditions could be added, and program will wait (for time out in ms) to receive filter conditions before sending the IO signal.
+For monitoring IO (SPI, DPI, AMI) a filter conditions could be added, and program will wait (for time out in ‘sec’ decimal point value) to receive filter conditions before sending the IO signal.
 Also, a delay time in seconds could be applied after sending each IO.
 Filter conditions will not be used during sending “GI” signals or command reply.

 3-	Log files for all RTUs are saved in folder “log”.
 Folder “log” will be created in the same folder where the program starts in.